Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

-To address these limitations, building on the insights from the internal and external checks, we propose a new algorithm, NESS, which provides stability assessment (``S" in PCS) of any NE algorithm with respect to a given dataset, aiming to enhance the performance of the NE algorithm in capturing the underlying smooth structure without requiring ground-truth biological labels.
-NESS exploits the inherent stochasticity of an NE algorithm, arising from random initialization of any iterative procedure, to introduce a point-wise stability measure for the final low-dimensional embeddings.
+\red{Next, informed by the above reality checks, we propose a new algorithm, NESS, which provides stability assessment (``S" in PCS) of any NE algorithm with respect to a given dataset, aiming to enhance the performance of the NE algorithm in capturing the underlying smooth structure without requiring ground-truth biological labels.} NESS exploits the inherent stochasticity of an NE algorithm, arising from random initialization of any iterative procedure, to introduce a point-wise stability measure for the final low-dimensional embeddings.
 Specifically, for a given input dataset and an NE algorithm, NESS first generates multiple low-dimensional embeddings of the dataset under different random initializations.
-From each embedding, we construct a $k$-nearest neighbor (KNN) graph among the data points (cells), and then compare the KNN graphs across all embeddings to assess the stability of each data point's neighbors; see Methods for more details.
+From each embedding, we construct a $k$-nearest neighbor (KNN) graph among the data points (cells), and then compare KNN graphs across all embeddings to assess the stability of each data point's neighbors; see Methods for more details.
 As a result, NESS defines a local stability score for each data point, with a higher value indicating more consistent neighbors across multiple embeddings, providing a quantitative measure of the uncertainty in the obtained low-dimensional embeddings.
-Furthermore, NESS produces two additional outputs: a refined low-dimensional embedding that better reflects the underlying smooth structure, and an intuitive line chart with an automated workflow that guides hyperparameter selection.
-Building on these outputs, NESS aims to provide biological insights into cell progression dynamics, as supported from our analysis of six single-cell datasets.
-This includes using local stability scores to identify stable and transitional cell states along developmental trajectories together with the associated genes and pathways (Fig \ref{fig.4}), and constructing a cell-specific transcription activity score to quantify the transcriptional dynamics across different cell states (Fig \ref{fig.5}).
-Moreover, NESS is computationally efficient and scalable to large single-cell datasets with tens of thousands of cells (``C" in PCS).
+Furthermore, NESS produces two additional outputs: a refined low-dimensional embedding that better reflects the underlying smooth structure, and a line chart with an automated procedure that guides hyperparameter selection.

+\red{Finally, building on these outputs, NESS may be used to obtain biological insights into cell progression dynamics.
+This includes using local stability scores to identify stable and transitional cell states along developmental trajectories together with the associated genes and pathways, and constructing a cell-specific transcription activity score to quantify the transcriptional dynamics across different cell states.} NESS is computationally efficient and scalable to large single-cell datasets with tens of thousands of cells (``C" in PCS).
 It has been implemented as an R package, available at our GitHub page \url{https://github.com/Cathylixi/NESS}, accompanied by PCS documentation and tutorials for broader community use.